littlewhitesea/STDAN/README.md

 # STDAN (Keep Update)

-This is the official Pytorch implementation of _STDAN: Space-Time Video Super-Resolution Using Deformable Attention Network_.
+This is the official Pytorch implementation of _STDAN: Deformable Attention Network for Space-Time Video Super-Resolution_.

 By Hai Wang, Xiaoyu Xiang, Yapeng Tian, Wenming Yang, Qingmin Liao